 Photography Studies College (PSC) is a government registered dual sector institution, offering accredited courses in both vocational education and higher education.

-TEQSA Provider Number: 12200
+TEQSA Provider Number: PRV12200

-CRICOS Provider No: 00257G
+CRICOS Provider Number: 00257G

-VICTORIAN GOVERNMENT ASSISTANCE is available for eligible students for the Certificate IV in Photography and PhotoImaging, and the Diploma of Photography and PhotoImaging.
+VICTORIAN GOVERNMENT ASSISTANCE is available for eligible students for the Certificate IV in Photography and Digital Imaging.